RedisDesktop/OopsyPad/README.md

 - `symfile-path` - the path to the resulting symbol file
 - `version` of the product

+> Symbol file contains a product name and a platform info so there's no need to include them in the command.

 ### Projects
 Before sending any dump files to the server you should send your project information including name, minimum allowed version `-v` and allowed platforms `-p` using `oopsy_admin project add` command:
 ```shell